 Monitor AppSec Data with Dashboards

 You can build custom views of the InsightAppSec data you want to monitor using dashboards.
 Create a new dashboard or use an existing dashboard as a starting point.
 Then, add, edit, resize, and rearrange data visualization cards to tailor the data view to you and your organization’s needs.
+For many chart types, you can click into each data point to drill down to related data.

 The first time you arrive, the pre-built Environment Overview dashboard appears.
 When you navigate away from and return to this page, whichever dashboard you viewed last appears.